ricmclaughlin/ricmclaughlin.github.com/_posts/2016-01-09-mongo-university.md

 ---
 layout: post
-title: "Excellent, Free, Mongo-University"
+title: "Excellent, Free, MongoDB-University"
 modified: 2014-05-04 18:49:32 +0200
-tags: [mongo, node, backend]
+tags: [mongodb, node, backend]
 categories: posts
 ---
 <p>I've been interested in MongoDB for a while.
 In fact, I have started, but not finished the <a href="https://university.mongodb.com/courses/M101J/about">M101P: MongoDB for developers class</a> twice now.</p>